domenic/global-wrap/README.md

   to pass along, like `debug` or `detectGlobals`.

 The callback will be called with either an error or a string containing JavaScript source.
-This JS source will, upon being loaded into a browser, create the specified global on `window`, whose value will be the same as if you'd done `require(options.main)`.
+This JS source will, upon being loaded into a browser, create the specified global on `self`, whose value will be the same as if you'd done `require(options.main)`.
 Thus, it's ready for inserting into your page as a `<script>` tag and use by other global-using scripts.